Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 - Milk sprays when baby unlatches

 Solution: Block feeding will help signal your body to produce less milk.
-Simply feed on one side without switching for 1, 2 or more feedings.
+Simply feed on one side without switching to the other breast for 1, 2 or more feedings.

 Read: Oversupply and Block Feeding